Summer Seminar Course Catalog

 Sunday–Monday, June 28–29, 6:30–9:30 p.m.

 Participants learn about the events and people behind the creation of the Carson City (CC) Mint.
-The course covers the rarities and varieties of CC coinage, including Seated Liberty issues, 20-cent pieces, Morgan and Trade dollars, and gold coins struck in $5, $10, and $20 denominations.
-Students also explore the technological challenges faced by the mint and receive collecting and grading guidance.
+The instructor reviews rarities and varieties of CC issues, including Seated Liberty coinage, 20-cent pieces, and Morgan and Trade dollars, as well as gold coins struck in $5, $10, and $20 denominations.

 I. PCGS 40th Anniversary ($70)